Skip to content

 Introduction

-Equity research, which forms a multi-billion dollar industry for investment banks, is produced by thousands of analysts worldwide to provide the market with valuable information on companies, industries, and market trends.
-Today, over 90% of equity research is consumed by fund managers, who have the Wall Street relationships to acquire it and the analyst resources to mine it for insights.
+Equity research is produced by thousands of analysts worldwide to provide the market with valuable information on companies, industries, and market trends.
+Today, over 90% of equity research is consumed by fund managers, who have the Wall Street relationships and entitlements to acquire it.
 For corporate strategy professionals who lack this access, however, equity research has historically been challenging to obtain and navigate.

-To help corporations circumvent these challenges, AlphaSense has introduced Wall Street Insights, the first and only equity research collection purpose-built for the corporate user.
+To help corporations navigate these challenges, AlphaSense offers Wall Street Insights, the first equity research collection purpose-built for the corporate user.
 Through the AlphaSense platform, any business making strategic plans or product decisions, conducting competitive analysis, evaluating M&A, or engaging in investor relations can now tap into the deep industry expertise of Wall Street’s top analysts.

 Chapter 1